-Excepted the padding and support for the driver's head and the rear-view mirrors, no bodywork is permitted in these two volumes.
+Excepted the padding and support for the driver's head, the rear-view mirrors and the door hinges/mechanisms, no bodywork is permitted in these two volumes.

 The projection of the volumes representing the intersections between the rear-view mirrors (with supports) and the side visibility templates on the car longitudinal plane (plane X-Z) should have an area less than 150 cm2 per mirror projected.